LanchJL/IMEC-ZSDE/README.md

 The IMEC algorithm consists of three steps: source-only training, DKI training, and fine-tuning.
 In the actual implementation, we provide detailed information for each step of separation to facilitate debugging.

 ## source-only training
-We directly use PODA’s pre-trained weights here.
+We directly use PODA's pre-trained weights here.
 Please download the corresponding file from [PODA](https://github.com/astra-vision/PODA) and place it in the following location:
   ```html
   <IMEC_DIR>/                   % IMEC root
   ├── pretrain/                 % Place the weights there